 Hormones affect every stage of pregnancy.
 This is why blood tests are so important before trying to get pregnant.
 Test results help identify any imbalances or areas of concern, many of which can be treated in advance.

-Blood tests will also check for any infections in the body that may harm the baby or increase risk of miscarriage.
+Blood tests will also check for any infections in the body that may harm the baby or increase the risk of miscarriage.
 At RMA, fertility specialists assess an IVF patient’s overall health and possible risk factors before building a treatment plan around her unique profile, with the health of mother and baby at the center of care.

 Medications During Pregnancy